Find good beer: Dupont Circle Beer Guide

 Pizzeria Paradiso

-The new Dupont Pizzeria Paradiso is just a block up the street from its previous location but it feels a lot closer to the circle now.
-It is mostly restaurant and the actual bar space may get a little tight once everyone starts crowding it for some of their 180 bottles, 12 taps or 1 cask.
-Although it doesn’t have a dedicated beer basement like Birreria Paradiso, the beer selection will give the Georgetown location a run for its money.
-No need to hike out there now that we’ve got this place right in the circle.
-Too many beers to name, they’ve got stuff from Stone, Rogue, Dogfish Head, Fantome, Cantillon, Chimay, Bellhaven, Bells etc. Read our full review here.
-Check out other stories mentioning Paradiso…
+The Dupont Circle branch of Pizzeria Paradiso is just a block or two from the circle.
+It is mostly restaurant, and the actual bar space gets a little tight once everyone starts crowding into it for some of the 180 bottles, 12 taps, and cask that you can find here.
+Although it doesn’t have a dedicated beer basement like Birreria Paradiso, the beer selection here gives the Georgetown location a run for its money.

 Located at 2029 P St NW